Mediterranean and Middle East theatre of World War II: Invasion of southern France

-Allied fleets landing in Southern France.
+Allied fleets landing in southern France.

+Map of Allied landing in Operation Dragoon.

 On 15 August 1944, in an effort to aid their operations in Normandy, the Allies launched Operation Dragoon – the invasion of Southern France between Toulon and Cannes.
 The Allies rapidly broke out of their beachheads and fanned out north and east to join up with the American 12th Army Group which was breaking out of the Normandy beachhead.
 In early September supreme command of the 6th Army Group moved from AFHQ to SHAEF and the 6th Army Group moved out of the Mediterranean Theatre and into the European Theatre fighting as one of three Allied army groups on the Western Front.

 Post-war conflicts

 Trieste

+Tanks of the Yugoslav People's Army in Trieste.

 At the end of the war in Europe, on 1 May 1945, troops of the 4th Army of the Yugoslavia and the Slovene 9th Corpus NLA occupied the town of Trieste.
 The Germans surrendered to the Allies which entered the town the following day.
 The Yugoslavs had to leave the town some days after.